 Throughout the coronavirus pandemic, we will use this page to provide information and updates regarding The Duke Endowment’s response in the Carolinas.
 This crisis poses new challenges, but our work continues uninterrupted.

 In May, the Endowment awarded a $3.5 million grant to Feeding the Carolinas, a network of 10 food banks serving more than 3,700 charitable agencies in North Carolina and South Carolina.
 The funding will help food banks meet increased demand as a result of COVID-19.
 Read more in the news release.
+Learn more about the impact the grant is having in this interview with Feeding the Carolinas leader Mike Darrow.

 In late March, Endowment Trustees approved $2.5 million in funding to support Carolinians impacted by the coronavirus crisis.
 Initial grants of $1.25 million each to the North Carolina Healthcare Foundation and to One SC are helping statewide efforts focused on access to vital health care and sustaining social supports as unemployment rises.
 Read more in the news release.